Beside the Kennebec

 Men began to turn back -- they were called cowards, but had they not left, the whole expedition might have starved (Lancaster, p.
 111).
 As it was, men were reduced to eating dogs, hides, candles.
 They finally reached the St. Lawrence on November 8 (Lancaster, p.
 112) or 9 (Middlekauff, p.
 305).

 Montgomery and Arnold knew they could not attack over the Plains of Abraham, the route used by Wolfe 17 years before.
 The walls of the town were too strong (thirty feet high, with a variety of bastions, according to Middlekauff, p.
 307), and the defenders too many (probably close to 1800 of them -- indeed, Cook, p.
-243, says 3000)..
-The Americans decided to assault the lower town, at the bottom of the rock of Quebec, from both north and south, meet in the middle, and try to fight their way up the narrow path to the upper city (Lancaster, p.
+243, says 3000, though Stokesbury, p.
+55, thinks there were only 1200, many of thm of poor quality).
+The Americans decided to wait for a night of bad weather, so that their action would be hard to spot (Stokesbury, pp. 55-56), and then to assault the lower town, at the bottom of the rock of Quebec, from both north and south, meet in the middle, and try to fight their way up the narrow path to the upper city (Lancaster, p.
 112).
 It was a plan of desperation.

 And it failed.
 The British knew they would come soon, and had been sleeping in their clothes by the defences (Middlekauff, p.
 307).
 The assault went in on the night of December 30/31, with Montgomery attacking along the river and Arnold taking his troops along the north edge of the Rock.